ANKITsingh-git2/AiBuilder/README.md

 ### Environment Variables

-Create a `.env` file in the root directory for Google AI API key:
+Create a `.env` file in the server directory for Google AI API key:

 ```env
 GOOGLE_AI_API_KEY=your_api_key_here